Crisliu/Agile-Data-Science/README.md

 All scripts run from the base directory, except the web app which runs in ex. `ch08/web/`.

+### Jupyter Notebooks

+All notebooks assume you have run the jupyter notebook command from the project root directory `Agile_Data_Code_2`.
+If you are using a virtual machine image (Vagrant/Virtualbox or EC2), jupyter notebook is already running.
+See directions on port mapping to proceed.

 # The Data Value Pyramid

 Originally by Pete Warden, the data value pyramid is how the book is organized and structured.
 We climb it as we go forward each chapter.